sidmahurkar/SemEval-2020-Task-5-Submission/README.md

-# bert-humor-semeval-2020
+# SemEval-2020-Humor
-Code for our submission at Task-7 SemEval 2020
+Code for our submission at Task-7: Humor in edited news headlines - SemEval 2020